OoriData/DF_Discord/patch_notes.md

 - Notifications are sometimes duplicated
   - No player mitigation
 - `Scrap {VEHICLE} | ${SCRAP_PRICE}` button is sometimes being disabled when it shouldn't be (eg. no cargo, but still disabled)
-  - Mitigate by refreshing menu by using `Main Menu` button and then navigate back to scrap menu
+  - Mitigate by refreshing menu by using `Main Menu` button and then navigating back to scrap menu
 - Cargo appears to stay in convoy inventory after being manually sold
-  - Mitigate by refreshing menu by using `Main Menu` button and then navigate back to vendor menu
+  - Mitigate by refreshing menu by using `Main Menu` button and then navigating back to vendor menu